daniel-fudge/DRL-Portfolio-Optimization/README.md

 state-of-the-art in DRL or its application to portfolio optimization.
 Instead it is to generate a functioning DRL platform for portfolio optimization.
 From this conventional implementation, we can experiment with more advanced techniques as highlighted in the 2nd term report.
-Term 3 will also deliver a report that summarizes not only the implementation but also the development environment to lower the barrier to entry for researchers new to DRL and the deployment of cloud-based applications.
+Term 3 will also create a detailed [wiki](https://github.com/daniel-fudge/DRL-Portfolio-Optimization/wiki) report that summarizes not only the implementation but also the development environment to lower the barrier to entry for researchers new to DRL and the deployment of cloud-based applications.

 ## Project Settings
 This project contains a great deal of user defined settings which are captured in the [settings file](settings.yml).